Add long-term memory to IBM BeeAI Framework agents.

 # Recall context as formatted text (for prompt injection)

-# Load memory variables (returns dict with "context" key)
+# Load memory variables (returns object with .context)

 # Clear all memories